hsiangyuzhao/RCPS/README.md

 This repo contains the implementation of the proposed *Rectified Contrastive Pseudo Supervision* semi-supervised segmentation method on two public benchmarks in medical images.
 **If you use our code, please cite the paper:**
 > @article{zhao2023rcps,
-  title={RCPS: Rectified Contrastive Pseudo Supervision for Semi-Supervised Medical Image Segmentation}, author={Zhao, Xiangyu and Qi, Zengxin and Wang, Sheng and Wang, Qian and Wu, Xuehai and Mao, Ying and Zhang, Lichi}, journal={arXiv preprint arXiv:2301.05500}, year={2023}
+  title={RCPS: Rectified Contrastive Pseudo Supervision for Semi-Supervised Medical Image Segmentation},
+  author={Zhao, Xiangyu and Qi, Zengxin and Wang, Sheng and Wang, Qian and Wu, Xuehai and Mao, Ying and Zhang, Lichi},
+  journal={arXiv preprint arXi v:2301.05500},
+  year={2023}
 }

 ## TODO